-The ARC Centre of Excellence in Population Ageing Research (CEPAR) invites you to celebrate the Centre’s many achievements at the
+The ARC Centre of Excellence in Population Ageing Research (CEPAR) celebrated the Centre’s many achievements at the

 CEPAR Research Showcase